g3zil/websdr_jt4/jt4_log_readme.txt

            -rwxrwxr-x 1 gwyn gwyn  2307 Jul 22 11:27 sn_upload.py

 2. Preparing for use jt4_log.sh
-	a) Change directory using cd ~/websdr_jt4 and use an editor of your choice open setup.sh
-	b) Recalling that this prototype is for a single beacon at a time its details are setup in script setup.sh
-	c) Edit the RX_GRID (if required, it is set for the Margate webSDR) and RX_ID fields under the set up receiver comment suggestion is to use TRIG01/yourcallsign to show who is using it
-	d) Exit editor, saving the setup.sh file
-        e) Run the script, which will load command line bash requirements.
-	f) Required step on first use and on change of beacon being monitored.
+	a) Required step on first use and on change of beacon being monitored.
 	   Script new_beacon.sh is run to set up basic metadata.
            Recalling this pilot/prototype is one beacon at a time we need to know the beacon callsign as the first observation might be a CW minute e.g. for GB3PKT